Arms Control and Arms Reductions in Foreign Policy

 Arms Control Related to Political Space

 Because of its functional variability, Arms Control can be pursued and realized at the global, regional, or bilateral level.
-Global multilateral regimes have grown notably in the field of weapons of mass destruction (WMD) and in humanitarian arms control (e.g., the Ottawa Convention banning anti-personal landmines).
+Global multilateral regimes have grown notably in the field of weapons of mass destruction (WMD) and in humanitarian arms control (e.g., the Ottawa Convention banning anti-personnel landmines).
 The most important bilateral arms control regimes were the treaties regulating nuclear armament between the United States and the Soviet Union/Russia; of course, given the size and reach of the arsenals, these bilaterals had a tremendous global meaning.
 But bilateral confidence-building measures in the nuclear realm between India and Pakistan and between Argentina and Brazil have been relevant as well.
 Regional agreements, for example nuclear weapon free zones (NWFZ) fall in between the bilateral and the global.
 The relation between the regional and the global is ambivalent.
 Nuclear weapon free zones have been established out of concern that the superpowers’ nuclear arms race could lead to grave damage to the regions that have tried to shelter themselves against being sucked into a nuclear exchange.
 However, zones have been established during periods of high superpower tension and periods of superpower détente, apparently driven more by regional entrepreneurship than by causal interdependency between the global and the regional level (Vignard, 2011).

 Development of the Academic Field